Nukesor/pueue/README.md

 This normally ends with about 10 open terminals/tmux sessions and an overchallenged hard drive.

-Pueue is exactly designed for situations like this.
-It executes long running tasks in their respective directories, while not being bound to any terminal.
+Pueue is specifically designed for those situations.
+It executes long running tasks in their respective directories, without being bound to any terminal.

 Just a few possible applications:

 - Long running compression tasks
 - Movie encoding
 - Copying stuff
+- rsync tasks

 If I got your attention, give it a try!
 If you think this is awesome, help me, join the development and create some PRs or suggest some improvements.